-I We tried to decorate the interiors with a sense of history, but also a sense of style (we were flattered when Simon Jenkins included our house in England's Thousand Best Houses and referred to the interiors as "a delight" and Country Life magazine featured a visit to our house in the documentary made during their centenary year).
+I tried to decorate the interiors with a sense of history, but also a sense of style (we were flattered when Simon Jenkins included our house in England's Thousand Best Houses and referred to the interiors as "a delight" and Country Life magazine featured a visit to our house in the documentary made during their centenary year).

 We have portraits and furniture relating to my family and items relating to my late wife Linda's family, the Grosvenors.
 Her father was 5th Baron Ebury and she was the sister of the present Earl of Wilton.
 Linda was a formidable chatelaine of Island Hall for over 35 years and without her support, hard work and dedication to the house, our work would never have been achieved.
-Our eldest daughter Grace hopes to continue this on-going project with the support of her scenographer husband Takis and her young family.
+Our eldest daughter Grace hopes to continue this on-going project with the support of her scenographer husband Takis and there young family.

 Although Island Hall lies in the heart of old Godmanchester near the parish church, its position on the river and the views over the water meadows give it very much the atmosphere of a classic English country house, which is one of the reasons we love it, and we know visitors respond to it too.